 3. USB connection not working

-One user reported that he’s unable to connect his Poco F1 to the PC upon installing MIUI 11.
-Although such problems could be hardware-related, the user who reported it specifically stated that his hardware is in check, and that the USB connection issue only occurs in MIUI 11.
+One user reported that he was unable to connect his Poco F1 to the PC upon installing MIUI 11.
+Although such problems could be hardware-related, the user who reported it specifically stated that his hardware is in check and that the USB connection issue only occurs in MIUI 11.